 - Almost all foreign workers looking to perform work in Canada are required to obtain a temporary work permit, though there are some exemptions.
 Canada will allow the foreign worker to work in Canada during the period for which the work permit is valid.

-- The Temporary Foreign Worker (TFW) program is a Canadian immigration option which allows individuals who are neither a Canadian citizen nor a permanent resident, to work in Canada in positions that are facing labour shortages and are unfilled by Canadians.
+- The Temporary Foreign Worker (TFW) program is a Canadian immigration option which allows individuals who are neither a Canadian citizen nor a permanent resident, to work in Canada in positions that are facing labor shortages and are unfilled by Canadians.

 - A Post-Graduate work permit can be obtained by graduates of Canadian academic programs; applicants must have previously had a Canada study permit, and their program must have lasted at least eight months in duration.
 Canada will issue the work permit for the same period of validity as the previous study permit.